Duugu/SkuMapper/README.txt

 ------------------------------------------------
 Release notes

+r2.4
+	- Updated the toc for Ulduar patch.

 r2.3
 	- There is a new input box to enter filter terms for waypoints.
 Found waypoints are shown in white with double size.